afewell-hh/hedgehog-content-center/docs/toi/implementation_state.md

 - Next.js application with TypeScript and app directory structure
 - PostgreSQL database with Prisma ORM for data persistence
 - AG Grid for efficient data display and interaction
-- OpenAI GPT-3.5-turbo integration for FAQ generation
+- OpenAI GPT-4 integration for content generation and verification
 - TailwindCSS for styling
-- SimpleMDE for Markdown editing
+- SimpleMDE for Markdown editing (both question and answer fields)
-- TipTap Editor for rich text editing
+- DuckDuckGo integration for technical verification

 ## Completed Features